zeecitizen/embedded-jetty-jsp/README.md

-Example: Embedded Jetty w/ JSP Support - Simple Login and Registration page
+Example: Embedded Jetty w/ JSP Support -

-This repository will be updated frequently for a project in the week 26/8/2016
+Simple Login and Registration page with Hashed salted password stored to file.
 ======================================

+This project also contains my resume built using Bootstrap.
+To build:

 This is a maven project, to build it: